 - Use a black light sticky trap without an electronic zapper in rooms where the pests are observed as soon as they are seen.

 - If Asian lady beetles gain access to a structure, they generally swarm in by the hundreds to overwinter in wall voids.
 It is not advised to use spray or dust insecticide into wall voids, because if they were to die in the wall void, it would cause a bad odor in the the home.
 Instead, allow them to emerge to the inside and outside of the home.
 They will usually die after a day.

 - Be aware that use of a vacuum or other cleaning tools while they are alive will cause the beetles to produce a foul smelling defensive compound.

-If you need professional assistance with an Asian lady beetle infestation, contact Massey Services for a free inspection.
+If you need professional assistance with an Asian lady beetle infestation, CLICK HERE to schedule a free, no obligation pest inspection.